-V. Let us pray:
+V. Let us pray;

-R. O God of goodness and mercy, Who hast been pleased to call us to this devotion of the Holy Family, grant that we may always honor and imitate Jesus, Mary, and Joseph; so that having pleased them on earth, we may enjoy their presence forever in heaven.
+O God of goodness and mercy, Who hast been pleased to call us to this devotion of the Holy Family, grant that we may always honor and imitate Jesus, Mary, and Joseph; so that having pleased them on earth, we may enjoy their presence forever in heaven.
 Through the same Jesus Christ, our Lord.
 Amen.
+Prayer to St. Teresa, Handmaid of the Holy Family, on page 64-if desired.